CAN THE WALK AND TURN TEST BE BEAT?

-This is usually the second test an officer will conduct on an individual they suspect of a DUI.
-What law enforcement is looking for is the person’s ability to listen to complicated instructions and then follow the instructions while performing the tasks.
-This test has two phases, both of which the officer is looking for “clues” of impairment.
-If an individual receives two or more clues during the test, then they have “failed” the test.
-The phases of the test and what the officer is looking to “clue” a suspect for are listed below:
+The Walk and Turn test is the second test that an officer will generally administer to someone that they suspect of driving while intoxicated.
+What the officer is looking for is the suspect’s ability to listen to a set of complicated instructions and perform the tasks as instructed.
+There are two phases to the test.
+In each phase the officer is looking for “clues” of impairment.
+If a suspect receives two clues or more during the entire test then they “fail” the test.
+The two phases of the test and the clues the officer is looking for during that phase are as follows:

-What the officer is supposed to do: The following instructions and demonstrations are what the officer should give to the individual about to perform the test.
-The officer is supposed to tell the person to:
+What the officer is supposed to do: The officer is supposed to give the following instructions and demonstrate the proper way to perform the test.
+The officer should tell the suspect to;

-- Put your right foot on the line in front of your left foot, with the toe of your left foot touching the heel of your right foot;
+Place your right foot on the line ahead of your left foot, with the heal of your right foot against the toe of your left foot;

-- Keep this position “instructional position” until the officer has finished the instructions.
-Don’t start to perform the test until told to do so;
+Maintain this position “instructional position” until the officer has completed the instructions.
+Do not start the test until instructed to do so;

-- Wait until the individual states they understand the instructions
+Ask the suspect if they understand the instructions so far;

-- Tell the individual when the cop tells them to start they are to take nine heel to toe steps on the line, then use a series of small steps with their other foot to turn around (officer should demonstrate this) and then take nine heel to toe steps back along the original line;
+Tell the suspect that when the officer tells them to begin they are to take (9) nine heal to toes steps on the line, turn by taking a series of small steps with their other foot; (officer should display how to walk and make the turn) then take nine heal to toe steps back along the same line.

-- The officer should instruct the individual that while they are completing the tests, they are to keep their arms at their sides, watch the feet for the entire time, and count the steps aloud;
+The officer should tell the suspect that while they are walking they should keep their arms at their sides, watch their feet at all times, and count their steps out loud.

-- The officer should inform the individual that once they start the tests, they should not stop until it is completed;
+The officer should tell the suspect that one they begin walking they should not stop until the test is completed.

-- The officer should then ask if the individual understands the instructions.
+The officer should then ask the suspect if he or she understand the instructions.

 Common mistakes officers make:

-Interpretation: Police will sometimes forget that the field sobriety test “clues” are required to be evaluated in context.
-Just because an individual doesn’t technically perform the test perfectly, that doesn’t mean they are intoxicated.
-Although some “clues” are showcased, they could have another explanation.
-If another explanation for the suspect’s behavior is obvious, and an officer still strictly applies the field sobriety test standards, that officer can lose their credibility.
-“This test is not a pass/fail test, it is only for the officer to see signs of impairment.”
-(2013 Participant Manual Session 8, Page 46 of 62)
+Interpretation: Officers often forget that the “clues” in the standard field sobriety test need to be evaluated in context.
+Just because a suspect technically does not perform the test correctly does not mean that they are intoxicated.
+Some “clues” although exhibited, may have another explanation.
+If an officer rigidly applies the standards in the field sobriety test when another explanation for the exhibited behavior is clear, then an officer can lose credibility.
+“The test is not a pass/fail test it is only for the officer to see signs of impairment.”
+(2013 Participant Manual Session 8, Page 46 or 62)

 Test Interpretation Phase:

-What officer is supposed to do: They are to observe the person only.
-They are not allowed to give additional instructions or correct them by any means.
-They are supposed to use a common-sense approach in applying the NHTSA manual’s standards to determine if the person is intoxicated.
+The officer is supposed to observe the suspect only.
+They are not to give the suspect additional instructions or correct them in any way.
+The officer is supposed to apply the standards in the NHTSA manual in a common sense approach to determine if the suspect is impaired.

 What the officer is looking for:

-Whether the suspect touched heel to toe: there is a permitted range of ½ inch.
-Therefore, if the feet do not actually touch, they can’t be farther apart than ½ inch.
+Suspect does not touch heal to toe: The tolerable range is ½ inch.
+If the feet do not actually touch heal-to-toe they cannot be farther than ½ inch from each other during the test.
 (2013 Participant Manual Session 8, Page 45 of 62)

-Whether the individual stepped off the line: In order for the clue to be valid, the entire foot has to be off the line.
+Suspect steps off line: The suspect must step completely off the line for the clue to be valid.
+The entire foot must be off the line.
 (2013 Participant Manual Session 8, Page 45 of 62)

-Whether suspect used arms to balance: They can only be clued if they meet the standard.
-The standard is that the arms must be raised more than 6 inches away from the body.
+Suspect uses arms to balance: If the suspect uses their arms to maintain balance they should be given a clue only if they meet the standard.
+The standard to issue a clue is that the arm must be raised more than 6 inches from the body.
 (2013 Participant Manual Session 8, Page 45 of 62)

-Whether suspect makes an improper turn: A clue is only given if the individual removed their foot from the line during the turn, if they didn’t perform the turn as told to do so, or if they lose balance during the turn. (and incorrect turn is to spin or pivot) (2013 Participant Manual Session 8, Page 45 of 62)
+Suspect makes an improper turn: The clue should only be given if the suspect removes their foot from the line while turning, if the suspect did not perform the turn as instructed, or if the suspect loses balance while turning. (an incorrect turn is to pivot or spin) (2013 Participant Manual Session 8, Page 45 of 62)

-Whether suspect takes incorrect number of steps: If the person takes the incorrect number of steps in any direction, it is a valid clue.
+Suspect takes an incorrect number of steps: This clue can be recorded if the suspect takes an incorrect number of steps in either direction.
 (2013 Participant Manual Session 8, Page 45 of 62)

 Common mistakes officers make:

-Test conditions: The test should be performed on a reasonably dry, hard, level, non-slippery surface.
-There needs to be sufficient room to perform the tests as well.
+Test conditions: The walk and turn test should be conducted on a reasonably dry, hard, level, -non-slippery surface.
+There should be sufficient room for subjects to perform the tests.
 (2013 Participant Manual Session 8, Page 41 of 62).
-It is not following the NHTSA guidelines if the officer requests the individual to perform the test in a location that doesn’t meet these standards.
+If an officer requests that a suspect perform the tests in an area where the environment is not acceptable they are not following the NHTSA guidelines.

-Suspect’s age: A suspect over the age of 65 will have trouble with this test regardless if they consumed alcohol or not.
+The Suspect’s Age: If the suspect is over the age of 65 the research indicates that the suspect will have difficulty with the test regardless of their consumption of alcohol.
 (2013 Participant Manual Session 8, Page 41 of 62).
-Officers should not conduct the SFSTs to a person over 65 years of age.
+An officer should not administer the SFST battery to an individual over the age of 65.

-Suspect’s footwear: If an individual has on heels greater than 2 inches, they should be given the change to take the shoes off to perform the test.
-(2013 Participant Manual Session 8, Page 41 of 62) If the officer fails to grant the individual this opportunity, they are then operating outside the NHTSA guidelines.
+The Suspect’s footwear: If a suspect is wearing heels more than 2 inches high they should be given the opportunity to remove their shoes when performing the SFST battery.
+(2013 Participant Manual Session 8, Page 41 of 62) If an officer fails to give the suspect the option to remove their heels the officer is operating outside of the NHTSA guidelines.

-Clue suspect for not watching their feet: Although “keep watching your feet” is an instruction, failing to do so is not a valid clue.
+Clue the suspect for Not Watching their Feet: Officers will sometimes clue the suspect improperly for not watching their feet during the test.
+Although “keep watching your feet” is an instruction.
 (2013 Participant Manual Session 8, Page 43 of 62).
-Often officers will do this mistakenly.
+Failing to watch your feet is not a clue.

-Reliability: There is one data point and four studies which back up the Walk and Turn Test.
+Reliability: There are Four studies and one data point that are cited to back up the Walk and Turn Test.